-The urgency surrounding climate change, coupled with increasing awareness of environmental degradation, has created a demand for businesses to move beyond superficial, box-ticking sustainability strategies.
+The urgency surrounding climate change and increasing awareness of environmental degradation has created a demand for businesses to move beyond superficial, box-ticking sustainability strategies.
+Nick Millican on creating effective sustainability addresses this challenge, emphasizing the need for actionable and measurable strategies.
 Regulatory frameworks are becoming more stringent, and customers are actively choosing brands that align with their values, making it clear that the market demands more than just lip service to sustainability.
-The financial sector, too, has shifted, with more investors favoring companies that have clear, actionable environmental strategies.
+The financial sector has also shifted, with more investors favoring companies with clear, actionable environmental strategies.

 Moreover, the expectation for real impact extends beyond mere regulatory compliance.
 Today’s companies are expected to take genuine, measurable action to reduce their carbon footprint, protect natural resources, and contribute positively to climate goals.
-Whether it’s by adopting renewable energy, improving supply chain sustainability, or innovating with eco-friendly product designs, the message is clear: businesses that incorporate sustainability into their core operations will not only thrive but also shape the future of a more sustainable global economy.
+Whether it’s by adopting renewable energy, improving supply chain sustainability, or innovating with eco-friendly product designs, Nick Millican on creating effective sustainability suggests that the message is clear: businesses that incorporate sustainability into their core operations will not only thrive but also shape the future of a more sustainable global economy.

 Many businesses today recognize the importance of sustainability, both for their reputation and the long-term viability of their operations.
-However, despite this awareness, they often struggle to translate their sustainability goals into actionable strategies that deliver real outcomes.
+However, as Nick Millican on creating effective sustainability highlights, they often struggle to translate their sustainability goals into actionable strategies that deliver real outcomes.

 Companies may find it difficult to align environmental goals with financial objectives, leading to initiatives that remain isolated from day-to-day operations or lack the support of key stakeholders.
 For many companies, especially smaller ones, the idea of overhauling operations to meet ambitious environmental targets can seem daunting.
 This leads to a tendency to adopt superficial strategies that meet regulatory standards without going further to achieve significant environmental benefits.